WURocketry/Electrical_2023-2024/Airbrakes/EAGLE/README.md

 ## Use Fusion360 or alternatives

-The team is currently likely using Altium and KiCad for 2025.
+### The archived PACE was moved to the `EAGLE/` folder at the root of the 2023-2024 Electrical repo.

-This is an old version of the PACE on EAGLE.
-Do not develop on it!
+The team is likely using Altium and KiCad for 2025.